JoeSz/Exopite-Simple-Options-Framework/README.md

 - Files are loaded only when required.
 - Minimum footprint.
 - Multilang support for WPML, Polylang, WP Multilang and qTranslate-X.
-- Availability to save post meta as simple (each setting has it's own custom field) istead of an array.
+- Availability to save post meta as simple (each setting has it's own custom field) instead of an array.

 #### Why did we add options to save meta as "simple"
 Simple options is stored az induvidual meta key, value pair, otherwise it is stored in an array.